openthread/ot-docs/site/en/guides/porting/index.md

 information, see [Platforms](https://openthread.io/platforms).

-[//]: # (TODO: There really isn't an easy way to show this example for the broken-out vendor repos)
+> *TODO* : There really isn't an easy way to show this example for the broken-out vendor repos

 For a complete end-to-end example of how to port OpenThread from scratch, see the ~~[Add support for EFR32](https://github.com/openthread/openthread/pull/1592)